Waaal/BobaOS/doc/memoryManagement/paging.md

 So Virtual address 0x04002204 gets translated to physical address: 0x44002204
 ```
 So we devide our address in 3 parts.
 Bits 47 - 39 are the index in the **PLM4** table.
-Bits 38 - 31 are the index in the **PDP** table.
+Bits 38 - 30 are the index in the **PDP** table.
 And bits 30 - 0 are the offset in the final 1GB page.

 >[!NOTE]
-> Dont forget to shift the index from a full address.
->
-> If we have the address 0x04002204 and we select bits 47 - 39 with address & FF8000000000 we get 0x0000000.
->
-> We need to shift 0x000000 by 39 to get the index 0.
+> If we want the index of a PLM4 table we need to shift a address by 39 bit and then and it with 9 bit (0x1FF)

 Now each Table (PLM4, PDP) has entrys.
 And each entry is 64 bit (8 byte).